Learncpp: 01 Functions and Files

 - Conditional Compilation:

-#include <iostream> #define PRINT_JOE int main() { #ifdef PRINT_JOE std::cout << "Joe\n"; // Compiled #endif #ifdef PRINT_BOB std::cout << "Bob\n"; // Skipped #endif return 0; }
+#include <iostream> #define PRINT_JOE int main() { #ifdef PRINT_JOE std::cout << "Joe\n"; // Compiled #endif #ifdef PRINT_BOB std::cout << "Bob\n"; // Skipped #endif return 0; } -

-for commenting out blocks:#include <iostream> int main() { std::cout << "Joe\n"; #if 0 // Disable this section std::cout << "Bob\n"; std::cout << "Steve\n"; #endif return 0; }
+#if 0for commenting out blocks:#include <iostream> int main() { std::cout << "Joe\n"; #if 0 // Disable this section std::cout << "Bob\n"; std::cout << "Steve\n"; #endif return 0; }- Useful for disabling code blocks as nesting multiline (

-) comments is not allowed.
+/* */) comments is not allowed.

 - Useful for disabling code blocks as nesting multiline (